 While most data during development can be generated on the fly during your testing procedures, you may often find yourself in a situation where you need specific dummy data to fill up your database while you work and tweak your code or even data for the live environment.
 Luckily, the db/seeds.rb file exists exactly for this purpose.

-Since seeds.rb is of course a Ruby file, it can contain most any Ruby code you need in order to create your initial data.
-For an example, our books project might add a couple books and authors like so:
+Since seeds.rb is of course a Ruby file, it can contain almost any Ruby code you need in order to create your initial data.
+For example, our books project might add a couple books and authors like so:

 Once you have some code in seeds.rb to generate data, you can populate your database from the terminal:

 There are even great Ruby gems like the Faker gem for creating more realistic dummy data such as names, colors, and URLs.

 All applications — particularly web applications that accept user data — need a solid foundation of data validation, and directly within the model is a great place to perform these initial validations.
 Proper validation will ensure that only valid data is processed and ultimately saved to your database.

 Rails offers plenty of built-in validation helpers, or you can even create your own custom validation, so there’s no excuse not to validate your data as accurately as possible before saving it to the database.

 As a simple example, here we’re validating that our book title exists and is no larger than 255 characters.
 We’re also validating that the ISBN is a unique integer between 10 and 13 characters.

 5. Robust Models and Tiny Controllers

 It is typically the best practice in Rails to keep the majority of your business logic and execution within your models, and thus away from your controllers.
 That isn’t to say the paradigm of developing “fat models” is necessarily appropriate in all cases, and of course, your design pattern should be based on the needs of the project.